Annapurna Base Camp Helicopter Trek 8 Days

 Experience Required

 Annapurna Base Camp Trek is suitable for all adventurers who can walk for at least 5-6 hours daily.
 Sometimes, you may have to walk for 7 -8 hours.
-The trek is moderate, but walking in higher altitudes can be more physically demanding than in the lowland.
+The trek is moderate, but walking in higher altitudes can be more physically demanding than in the lowlands.
 If you wish to make the Annapurna Base Camp Trek, you do not have to be an expert in mountaineering.
 It only requires good mental health and physique.
 With the leadership of our experienced guide qualified in first aid, you will be able to complete the trek efficiently.

 Travel Insurance